aymenfurter/copilot-demo-github-javascript/demos/Javascript-calculator/README.md

 ### Step 2: Ask GitHub Copilot Chat for assistance

-In the GitHub Copilot Chat text box, provide the following prompt to ilicit the help from GitHub Copilot ```Can you give me the code for a standard calculator written in Javascript?```.
+In the GitHub Copilot Chat text box, provide the following prompt to ilicit the help from GitHub Copilot ```Can you give me the code for a standard calculator written in Javascript?
+Give me clean function names as per clean code best practices```.
 As you can see below, Copilot Chat will provide the code for you to text in the chat.

 ![Copilot Creation!](/demos/Javascript-calculator/images/create.png)